magic/css/README.md

 * css.parse now converts deep arrays into one object before parsing

 #### 0.4.5
-* css.stringify now makes a bit nicer mediaquery and keyframe links.
+* css.stringify now makes a bit nicer mediaquery and keyframe lines.
 * css.parse should now order media queries to the end of the css

+#### 0.4.6
+css.parse does a better job of keeping order of incoming objects intact